-We all know that rain is good for our planet; it gives us fresh water to drink, helps farmers grow crops, keeps everything green and lush and is fun to run around in!
+We all know that rain is good for our planet.
+It gives us fresh water to drink, helps farmers grow crops, keeps everything green and lush, and is fun to run around in!

 Did you know that without rain, most of our planet would be like a desert?

 Rain is actually part of a bigger part of the weather called precipitation, which means any form of water that falls to the earth like rain, snow, drizzle, hail and sleet.

 Water is always moving; rain that’s fallen where you live may have been water in the ocean a couple of days before.